Skip to content

 4. Gang of Hyenas: Hyenas possess a complex social structure built around clans.
 Within these clans, smaller units known as gangs or cackles exist.
 These gangs consist of multiple members cooperating in pack-like behavior, assisting each other during hunting, scavenging, and defending territories.
 Hyenas establish a hierarchy within the gang, with a dominant alpha male or female leading the pack.

-5. band of Wildcats: Wildcats, being solitary creatures by nature, have never displayed strong group affiliations like other carnivores.
+5. Band of Wildcats: Wildcats, being solitary creatures by nature, have never displayed strong group affiliations like other carnivores.
 However, on rare occasions, unrelated wildcats, such as males seeking mating opportunities, may find themselves collectively hunting and traveling.
 In such scenarios, these groups are referred to as a band of wildcats.

-6. ambush of Tigers: Although tigers are mostly solitary animals, Bengals and Sumatran tigers occasionally engage in behaviors suggesting simple social bonds, particularly in situations involving mating, siblinghood, or territorial boundaries.
+6. Ambush of Tigers: Although tigers are mostly solitary animals, Bengals and Sumatran tigers occasionally engage in behaviors suggesting simple social bonds, particularly in situations involving mating, siblinghood, or territorial boundaries.
 When multiple tigers come together, this gathering is called an ambush, denoting a temporary cooperation for achieving shared objectives.

 Collective nouns greatly help us visualize and understand the social structures and